Hello everyone. I am Rana Mehtab Alam. I am well and I hope you all are too. I am very happy to welcome you all to my Learn to Speak English class.

 It is also one of the most commonly studied languages.
 A basic knowledge of English can open many doors, both professionally and personally.

-It is the language of international business, science and technology, and of world travel.
+It is the language of international business, science and technology, and world travel.
 It is also the language of literature, art, and music.

 English is also the language of the Internet, with more than half of all websites being written in English.